vitorbrenguere/intro_chatbot_gemini_colab/README.md

 # intro_chatbot_gemini_colab
-Aprendendo a criar um Chatbot com Google Gemini
+Aprendendo a conectar a IA do Google com Python no Colab Criando um Chatbot com Python e a IA Gemini